AdamBanham/the-scheme-simpn/readme.md

 #### Checking on response times

-Some general observations of response times from the internal steps of the `SimProblem` to make a step happen.
+Some general observations of response times from the internal steps of the `SimProblem` to progress a step, taken by showing the visualisation and running the simulation for a couple of minutes.

 ![sim-1](./sim-01-timing.png)
 ![sim-1](./sim-02-timing.png)